The PhD Curriculum

 Critical Reading Essays

-PhD track students will prepare two Critical Reading Essays (each approximately 8,000 words plus bibliography) that should be written in conjunction with formal courses or independent study courses (“Directed Readings”).
+PhD track students will prepare two Critical Reading Essays (each approximately 8,000 words plus bibliography).
 These reading essays will be read by the student’s committee, and by the DGS at the Committee Chair's request.
 Where the quality of the work is in doubt, the essays will be shared with the wider faculty.

-One essay is due on or before December 6th of the student’s second year in the program, and the other on or before April 28 of the second year.
+One essay is due in each semester of the second year.
 The essays should be posted on a Collab site for all faculty to access.
 The faculty will use the two reading review essays, with the student’s performance in courses, as a basis for discussion at the May meetings, evaluating the student’s progress and deciding whether to grant the student (a) the MA degree and (b) PhD candidacy, allowing continuation towards the PhD.

 The two essays should be written over the course of the student’s first and second years in the program and include one thematic field and one geographical field.
 Each essay should be a critical review of the “state of the field” in an area of scholarly literature that the student defines in consultation with his or her committee and other faculty.
 Ideally, this will be an area of literature to which the student’s dissertation research will contribute.
 However, it is understood that research plans often change with increased knowledge of the literature, so it is not crucial that students “get it right” in their choice of focus in these essays.
 What is important is building and demonstrating skill in the definition and mastery of bodies of literature.